 The fix is simple: always apply your hyaluronic acid serum to damp skin.
 Then, immediately lock it in with a good moisturizer.
 This gives the HA a direct source of water to hold onto and creates a protective barrier that prevents moisture from escaping.

-Hyaluronic Acid vs. Other Acne-Fighting Ingredients
+Hyaluronic Acid vs. Your Other Acne Fighters

 Think of your acne-fighting routine as a team.
 You have your star players—the powerful actives that target breakouts directly—but they can’t win the game alone.
 They need a solid support system to keep everything in balance.
 That’s where hyaluronic acid comes in.
 It’s not meant to replace your go-to acne treatments, but to work alongside them, making them more effective and your skin much happier in the process.